After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Christmas for Jessica Pope was once synonymous with vintage decorations, peanut butter cookies and dinners served at lunchtime.
 Her grandparents were the glue that held these traditions together.
 "At times, they were more parents to me than my own parents were," she says.

 "It was the same every year," she says.
 "After we were in bed, my grandfather would put presents under the tree.
-I was about 10 when I first caught him and I wasn't even sad that my Pop-Pop was Santa.
+I was about 10 when I first caught him, and I wasn't even sad that my pop-pop was Santa.
 He even started to let me help bring the presents out to keep surprising my younger siblings."

 After spending every holiday with them for 21 years, everything changed on her grandparents' 60th anniversary.
 "They were traveling to Florida to catch a cruise.
 They got into a terrible car accident on the way.
 While they survived the accident, they were both in critical condition and would never return home.
 I still have their suitcases."